riceissa/dlw-tutorial-post/post.md

 DLW on their own and whether they use it for anything.

 As an example response, I will talk a little about my own experience using DLW.
-I've found it useful for...
+I've found it useful for the following:

 * Since October 2017, I have been working on a website called [AI Watch](https://aiwatch.issarice.com/) that tracks activity in the world of AI safety.
 More recently, I've expanded the scope of AI Watch